 - Tension, anxiety, and irritability

-As patients progress through the later stages of recovery, these symptoms generally begin to diminish.
-When confusion decreases, survivors can regain control of their actions.
-Over time, these behaviors should subside.
+As disorientation resolves and survivors progress through the later stages of recovery, these symptoms generally begin to diminish.
+When confusion decreases, survivors can regain control of their actions and, over time, these behaviors should subside.
 However, agitation sometimes continues even after post-traumatic amnesia disappears.

-Why Agitation Appears in Later Stages of Brain Injury Recovery
+Why Agitation Occurs in Later Stages of Brain Injury Recovery

-Although we’ve mainly discussed agitation in the acute state of brain injury recovery, agitation can also appear later in the recovery process as well, even after their amnesia fades.
-This can have a negative impact on the person’s relationships and health if left untreated.
+Although we’ve mainly discussed agitation in the acute state of brain injury recovery, agitation can also appear later in the recovery process, even after amnesia fades.
+Although persistent agitation is less common, it can have a negative impact on a survivor’s relationships and overall health if left untreated.

 - Cognitive fatigue.
 The injured brain devotes most of its resources to repair itself.
-This means the brain has no energy left to process incoming sensory information such as sounds, light, noise, etc. As a result, even a little stimulation can cause an overload.
+This means the brain has minimal energy left to process incoming sensory information such as sounds, light, noise, etc. As a result, even a small amount of stimulation can lead to sensory overload.

-- Reduced concentration span.
+- Reduced concentration.
 Similarly, attention and concentration skills are limited after brain injury.
-Therefore, if too many things compete for your attention, the brain will get easily overwhelmed.
+Therefore, if too many things compete for a survivor’s attention, the brain will become easily overwhelmed.

 Depression and PTSD